Secure-Embedded-Systems/woot2025-GlitchGluck/rtl-demo/fault-free/dstg/README.md

 ### Script

 - `gen_dstg.py`
   A Python script used for generating the Dynamic State Transition Graph (DSTG) based on simulation data.
 It processes the scan state documentation to create the DSTG representation.
+The script allows you to choose the plotting window, the start and end cycles for the DSTG generation.

 ### Output